boldflight/BibleConverter/test_EPUB/output/1sam.md

 [30] Certainly if the army had eaten some of the enemies’ provisions that they came across today, would not the slaughter of the Philistines have been even greater?”
 [31] On that day the army struck down the Philistines from Micmash to Aijalon, and they became very tired.
 [32] So the army rushed greedily on the plunder, confiscating sheep, cattle, and calves.
 They slaughtered them right on the ground, and the army ate them, blood and all.
-[33] Now it was reported to Saul, “Look, the army is sinning against the Lord by eating even the blood.”
+[33] Now it was reported to Saul, “Look, the army is sinning against the **Lord** by eating even the blood.”
 He said, “All of you have broken the covenant!
 Roll a large stone over here to me.”
 [34] Then Saul said, “Scatter out among the army and say to them, ‘Each of you bring to me your ox and sheep and slaughter them in this spot and eat.
-But don’t sin against the Lord by eating the blood.”
+But don’t sin against the **Lord** by eating the blood.”
 So that night each one brought his ox and slaughtered it there.
-[35] Then Saul built an altar for the Lord; it was the first time he had built an altar for the Lord.
+[35] Then Saul built an altar for the **Lord**; it was the first time he had built an altar for the **Lord**.
 [36] Saul said, “Let’s go down after the Philistines at night; we will rout them until the break of day.
 We won’t leave any of them alive!”
 They replied, “Do whatever seems best to you.”
 But the priest said, “Let’s approach God here.”
 [37] So Saul asked God, “Should I go down after the Philistines?
 Will you deliver them into the hand of Israel?”
 But he did not answer him that day.
 [38] Then Saul said, “All you leaders of the army come here.
 Find out how this sin occurred today.
-[39] For as surely as the Lord, the deliverer of Israel, lives, even if it turns out to be my own son Jonathan, he will certainly die!”
+[39] For as surely as the **Lord**, the deliverer of Israel, lives, even if it turns out to be my own son Jonathan, he will certainly die!”
 But no one from the army said anything.
 [40] Then he said to all Israel, “You will be on one side, and I and my son Jonathan will be on the other side.”
 The army replied to Saul, “Do whatever you think is best.”
-[41] Then Saul said, “O Lord God of Israel!
-If this sin has been committed by me or by my son Jonathan, then, O Lord God of Israel, respond with Urim.
+[41] Then Saul said, “O **Lord** God of Israel!
+If this sin has been committed by me or by my son Jonathan, then, O **Lord** God of Israel, respond with Urim.
 But if this sin has been committed by your people Israel, respond with Thummim.”
 Then Jonathan and Saul were indicated by lot, while the army was exonerated.
 [42] Then Saul said, “Cast the lot between me and my son Jonathan!”
 Jonathan was indicated by lot.
 [43] So Saul said to Jonathan, “Tell me what you have done.”
 Jonathan told him, “I used the end of the staff that was in my hand to taste a little honey.
 I must die!”
 [44] Saul said, “God will punish me severely if Jonathan doesn’t die!”
 [45] But the army said to Saul, “Should Jonathan, who won this great victory in Israel, die?
 May it never be!
-As surely as the Lord lives, not a single hair of his head will fall to the ground, for it is with the help of God that he has acted today.”
+As surely as the **Lord** lives, not a single hair of his head will fall to the ground, for it is with the help of God that he has acted today.”
 So the army rescued Jonathan from death.
 [46] Then Saul stopped chasing the Philistines, and the Philistines went back home.
 [47] After Saul had secured his royal position over Israel, he fought against all their enemies on all sides—the Moabites, Ammonites, Edomites, the kings of Zobah, and the Philistines.
 In every direction that he turned, he was victorious.
 [48] He fought bravely, striking down the Amalekites and delivering Israel from the hand of its enemies.